vacuumlabs/react-custom-validation/README.md

 ## Try it out

 To run the examples locally:
-- Clone the repository: `git clone git@github.com:vacuumlabs/validation.git`
+- Clone the repository: `git clone git@github.com:vacuumlabs/react-validation.git`
+- `npm install`
 - Build the example: `gulp build-example1` or `gulp build-example2`
 - The directory `/path/to/validation-repo/public` will be created that includes all html and js code needed to run the example.